jakethorn/polyretina_vr/README.md

 # Polyretina VR

-This project simulates the vision provided by a POLYRETINA epi-retinal prosthesis using Unity, C# and HLSL/Cg.
+This project simulates the artificial vision provided by a POLYRETINA epi-retinal prosthesis using Unity, C# and HLSL/Cg.
 Simulations can be viewed in real-time on either a computer screen or in virtual reality (using either a FOVE or VIVE Pro Eye head-mounted display).

 ## Quick Setup